opentiny/cross-framework-component/README.md

 # @opentiny/cross-framework

-This is a demonstration of the OpenTiny cross-end and cross-framework micro-front-end project (built based on WUYAN and pnpm):
+This is a demonstration of the OpenTiny cross-end and cross-framework micro-front-end project (built based on WUJIE and pnpm):

 ## Local startup